cyrusobrien/cyrusobrien/_pages/photos.md

    <div class="item">
 <img src="{{ site.url }}{{ site.baseurl }}/images/picpic/Gallery/swampcartoon.jpg" alt="Slide 11" />
                 <div class="carousel-caption">
                    <p>Florida prisons had a lot of "Troubled Waters" as most were built in swamps.
 Far from municipal infrastructures, providing clean drinking water and adequate sewage has always been a problem.
-Water treatment at FCI Lowell was a particular challenge and, in 19</p>
+During my ethnographic fieldwork in 2015 and 2016, prison staff would announce on what felt like a bi-weekly basis that it wasn't safe to drink the water.</p>
                  </div>
                  </div>
 <div class="item">